Paint Problem Solver

 Prevention

-• Thoroughly blow off around windows, doors, jambs, hood, trunk, moldings, engine compartment, and wheel openings.
-Wipe the surface to be painted and the masking paper with the tack rag.
+- Thoroughly blow off around windows, doors, jambs, hood, trunk, moldings, and wheel openings.
+Wipe surface and masking paper with a tack rag.

-• Install proper air filters.
-Never use residential-type furnace filters in the spray booth.
-Repair any leakage found in the spray booth due to poor fitting doors, gaskets, seams or filters.
+- Install proper air filters.
+Never use residential furnace filters in spray booth.

-• Wear a lint free paint suit during the spray application.
+- Wear a lint-free paint suit during spray application.

-• Vehicle should be kept in a clean environment until finish is "dust free"
+- Keep vehicle in a clean environment until finish is "dust free".

 Cause

-Solvent from the new topcoat penetrates a solvent sensitive substrate causing a lifting or wrinkling that outlines the featheredge.
+Solvent from the new topcoat penetrates a solvent-sensitive substrate causing lifting or wrinkling that outlines the featheredge.

 Repair

-• Sand smooth or remove the affected area.
-(Final sand with 400 or finer grit sandpaper.)
+- Sand smooth or remove the affected area (final sand with 400 or finer grit).

-• Isolate affected area with two component primer surfacer and refinish.
+- Isolate with two component primer surfacer and refinish.

 Prevention

-• Check questionable finishes by rubbing a small inconspicuous area with a shop towel saturated with lacquer thinner.
-Finishes susceptible to lifting will soften, wrinkle or shrivel as lacquer thinner is applied.
-If any of these reactions occur, the following recommendations should be considered.
+- Check questionable finishes by rubbing a small area with a shop towel saturated with lacquer thinner.
+If the finish softens, wrinkles or shrivels, consider the following:

-• Use acrylic urethane primer surfacer, water borne primer surfacer, or an acrylic lacquer primer surfacer thinned with non-penetrating thinner over sensitive substrates.
+- Use acrylic urethane, water borne, or non-penetrating acrylic lacquer primer surfacer over sensitive substrates.

-• Avoid sanding through insoluble topcoat color or clear, exposing solvent sensitive or soluble finishes.
+- Avoid sanding through insoluble topcoat, exposing solvent-sensitive finishes.

 Cause